 - Jacket: When hiking in the mountains, the weather can change at a split second so it’s best to be prepared with an outer shell jacket that will protect you from the elements like wind, rain or snow.

-- Base Layer: You want moisture wicking, quick dry materials against your body to block and repel sweat.
-The last thing you want is a sweat drenched shirt against your body for the entire hike – it’s the worst.
+- Base Layer: You want moisture-wicking, quick-dry materials against your body to block and repel sweat.
+The last thing you want is a sweat-drenched shirt against your body for the entire hike – it’s the worst.
 Not to mention, if it’s cold out, that wet shirt won’t help your body warm up at all.

 - Socks: Wool socks are amazing to hike in.
 We know what you’re thinking, wool is hot.
 Not if you get merino wool socks.
 They’ll keep your feet dry and at a comfortable temperature.
+Our favorite brand Darn Tough, uses a merino wool blend and guarantees their socks for life, check them out, you won’t regret it!

 - Boots: If you’ll be traversing over rocky terrain, make sure your boots have the appropriate tread and ankle support.
 The last thing you want is to slip or roll an ankle.
 Our boots are Vasque’s and Lowa’s and we love them.